jy-gh/RecentFiles/README.md

 Note that *recent_files* does not populate the **uid** and **autocomplete** properties used by Alfred.

-### Tips on changing search results and speeding up the search
+## Tips on changing search results and speeding up the search

-If *recent_files* isn't finding what you need, or alternately if *recent_files* is slow, consider some of the following options:
+If Recent Files/*recent_files* isn't finding what you need, consider some of the following options:

-1. Add a `--changed-within` argument to the command line to increase or decrease the default time period to search.
-An increase in the time period from the default of 7 days will increase the number of results, while a decrease in the time period will increase performance.
+### Change the default changed within time period

+An increase in the time period from the default of 7 days will increase the number of results returned, while a decrease in the time period will increase performance and reduce the number of results returned.

+See the [Workflow Configuration](#Workflow-Configuration) section for information on changing this value in the Recent Files workflow.

+For the *recent_files* command-line utility, do the following:

+Add a `--changed-within` argument to the command line to increase or decrease the default time period to search.

+### Add a custom ignore file

+A custom ignore file is one of the best ways to filter out unwanted results.

+See the [Workflow Configuration](#Workflow-Configuration) section for information on changing this value in the Recent Files workflow.

+For the *recent_files* command-line utility, do the following:

-2. Add a `--ignore-file` argument to the command.
-This may drastically increase performance.
-See *Ignore Files using a Git-style ignore file*.
+Add the `--ignore-file` argument to the command.
+See [Ignore Files](#Ignore-Files).

+### Limit the number of returned results

+See the [Workflow Configuration](#Workflow-Configuration) section for information on changing this value in the Recent Files workflow.

+For the *recent_files* command-line utility, do the following:

-3. Add a `--limit n` argument.
-While this won't increase the performance of the search itself, it will reduce the number of files displayed, which may
+Add the `--limit` argument.
+While this won't increase the performance of the search itself, it will reduce the number of files displayed, which may prevent the list of files from being overly large.

+### Change the top-level directory

+Changing the default top-level directory from `$HOME` to another directory, such as `$HOME/Documents` is another way to return results faster, as it will eliminate many files from consideration.

+See the [Workflow Configuration](#Workflow-Configuration) section for information on changing this value in the Recent Files workflow, keeping in mind that pathnames must be absolute.

+For the *recent_files* command-line utility, do the following:

+Add the `--directory` argument to the command.